SiliconWorks/8-bit-computer-sap-architecture/README.md

 | **HLT**     | Halt CPU     | —               | —               |

 The FSM continuously cycles through the timing states until a **HLT** instruction is encountered.

+### Consclusion

+## Conclusion

+The 8-bit SAP-1 computer was successfully designed and implemented using Verilog HDL.
+The project demonstrated the fundamental concepts of computer architecture, including instruction fetching, decoding, execution, and data transfer.
+By integrating modules such as the PC, registers, ALU, RAM, and FSM-based control unit, a functional processor was realized.
+This work provided practical experience in RTL design, digital system integration, and FPGA-based processor implementation.

+---